Logo of Acalvio, a leading company in cyber deception technology

 • Logging and auditing for compliance

-What is Perimeter Defense in a hybrid and mixed-mode enterprise environment?
+What is Perimeter Defense in a Hybrid and Mixed-Mode Enterprise Environment?

 In a hybrid and mixed environment, perimeter defense refers to the security measures implemented at the boundary between an organization’s on-premises infrastructure and its cloud-based or third-party resources.
 This approach aims to protect the network perimeter of both the traditional on-premises components and the cloud-based services, ensuring that unauthorized access, data breaches, and cyber threats are mitigated across the entire environment.